philipturner/differentiation-ios-demo/README.md

 ## Rationale

-The purpose of this demo is to make a case for the resurrection of Swift for TensorFlow, which relies on autodiff.
+The purpose of this demo is to make a case for the resurrection of Swift for TensorFlow, which relies on differentiation.
 Python ML libraries cannot run on iOS devices, yet real-time machine learning makes apps more intelligent.
-With stable autodiff and a Metal GPU backend, new opportunities and flexible workflows could be unlocked for mobile app developers.
+With stable automatic differentiation and a Metal GPU backend, new opportunities and flexible workflows could be unlocked for mobile app developers.